amcdnl/ngx-webgl/notes.md

 </a-scene>
 ```

-Its obvisouly note, but what if it could be?
+Its obviously not Angular code, but what if it could be?
+It has all the same
+characteristics like bindings, component composition, etc.

 ## Custom Renderers
 The team behind Angular is always thinking one step ahead, in order